pustotnik/zenmake/docs/config-actions.rst

             'foo.luac' : {
                 'source' : 'foo.lua',
                 'config-actions' : [ dict(do = 'check-programs', names = 'luac'), ],
-                # var 'LUAC' was set in 'check-programs'
+                # var 'LUAC' will be set in 'check-programs' if 'luac' is found.
                 'run': '${LUAC} -s -o ${TGT} ${SRC}',
             },